Sishina/Patient-Comorbidity-Risk-Assessment-Analysis/README.md

 ## 4. Steps Followed
 •	Cleaned the healthcare dataset using Pandas to handle missing values and structure data formats.

 •	I replaced missing values with appropriate baseline statistics(mean,mode)

 •	Created a 'BMI Categorization' column.

 •	Did visualization using cleaned data.

 ## 5. Key Insights
 .
-Clear patterns emerge showing that lifestyle choices (like physical activity levels) significantly alter critical risk bars for heart attacks. b.
-Patients who already have conditions like Diabetes, Hypertension, or Liver Disease have a much higher average death risk (Mortality Risk Percentage) than healthy individuals. c.
+Clear patterns emerge showing that lifestyle choices (like physical activity levels) significantly alter critical risk bars for heart attacks.

+.
+Patients who already have conditions like Diabetes, Hypertension, or Liver Disease have a much higher average death risk (Mortality Risk Percentage) than healthy individuals.

+.
 Patients who have Diabetes are much more likely to also have Chronic Kidney Disease.

 ## 6. Files included
 •	Original_Health_Records_Data.csv - Dataset of patient medical histories.